 One natural antidepressant is to increase dopamine by eating protein-rich foods

-Trust Your Gut and Follow Nature’s Example: We can’t always explain or rationalise why certain people or activities make us feel a certain way, but if we give ourselves the opportunity to genuinely tune in, we can usually get a sense for whether something or someone is having a life force giving or draining influence on our energy.
+We can’t always explain or rationalize why certain people or activities make us feel a certain way.
+If we tune in, we can tell whether a situation or a person is giving us energy or draining it.
+Social relationships can have a drug-like affect on us.

 Jacob Devaney